Tradition and innovation in Jewish Music

-Welcome to the updated (2015-17) Tzimmes website, a long time coming for sure!
+Welcome to the updated (2021-23) Tzimmes website, an interminable work in progress!
 Here you will find many features that will guide you to our music, and our services.
 There are free review sheets about our recordings, and free lyric sheets as well.
 Also, there are Jewish Music study materials here, which you can download, and utilize for educational purposes.
 If you wish to reprint for a class, or publish elsewhere online, please let us know – no copying for sale is permitted without our express agreement.

 You can order our recordings and written music, from our online distributor, oySongs, or from us.
 You can listen to some excerpts here, and to excerpts of all tracks on oySongs and choose what you like.
 You can buy individual tracks or complete albums.